Gathering Voices

 Screen Shot 2018-03-24 at 1.42.52 PM.png

-Gathering Voices, forthcoming in May 2018 on YesYes Books and available now for pre-order, draws on Marty's decade of leading Vox Ferus community-based writing workshops.
+Gathering Voices, published in 2018 by YesYes Books, draws on Marty's decade of leading community-based writing workshops.
 The book includes:

 • Poetry from some of the most exciting poets writing today including Ada Limón, Patricia Smith, Jamaal May, Keetje Kuipers, Ocean Vuong, Rachel McKibbens, and many more!